 If you want to save £200, that leaves £1,000 to spend over the month (£1,200 – £200).
 Divide by 4 weeks, and if you keep your spending to £250 a month, you’ll achieve your savings goal.

 As well as the numbers, Kakeibo also encourage you to write down what you’re saving for, and add quick notes about how you’re going to do it.

 During the month: track weekly spending

 Now you have to put your plans into practice.
 Traditional Kakeibo divide spending into four categories:

 - Survival, like food, transport and children’s costs

 - Culture, like books, music, theatre, cinema and exhibitions

 - Extra, for unusual spending like presents and repairs

 Chiba actually recommends coming up with your own categories for spending, such as food, travel, clothing, eating out, children’s expenses, entertainment.
-Whichever you choose, write down any spending in each category every day.
+Whatever you choose, write down any spending in each category every day.

 Crucially, the next step is to add up what you spent each day, and at the end of the week, add up how much you spent for each category and how much you spent in total.
 You can then check how your actual spending compares to the weekly spending limit set at the beginning of the month.